-The Bowflex BXT216 is the primo treadmill from Nautilus' Bowflex line.
-We picked this machine as our choice for best features because it is so functional and convenient.
-From its oversized media rack to its easy-fold, stowable design, the Bowflex BXT216 is practical and user-friendly.
+The Bowflex BXT216 is made by Nautilus, a fact reflected in the premium build of this running machine, which actually features in our guide to the best treadmills (opens in new tab).
+From its oversized media rack to its folding design, the Bowflex BXT216 is practical and user-friendly.
 It also provides excellent connectivity for up to four users and has one-touch speed and incline adjustments.

 The BXT216 has a 4.0 continuous-duty horsepower motor, a thick three-ply tread belt and 2 3/4-inch belt rollers.
 Although it’s marketed for home use, its specs compare well with treadmills rated for light commercial use.
 Its running deck is 22 inches by 60 inches and includes Bowflex’s variable Comfort Tech deck cushioning system.
 With a maximum weight limit of 400 pounds, this machine accommodates big and tall users.